Forrest-Z/ymg_planner_ros/ymg_local_planner/doc/README.txt

 ~/YmgLPROS/occdist_scale (double, default: 0.01)
 The weight for the obstacle distance part of the cost function

+~/YmgLPROS/local_goal_distance (double, default: 2.0)
+The distance to the local goal

 ~/YmgLPROS/stop_time_buffer (double[sec], default: 0.2)
 The amount of time that the robot must stop before a collision in order for a trajectory to be considered valid in seconds
-~/YmgLPROS/oscillation_reset_dist (double[m], default: 0.05)
-The distance the robot must travel before oscillation flags are reset, in meters

-~/YmgLPROS/oscillation_reset_angle (double[rad], default: 0.2)
-The angle the robot must turn before oscillation flags are reset, in radians

 ~/YmgLPROS/forward_point_distance (double[m], default: 0.325)
 The distance from the center point of the robot to place an additional scoring point, in meters